On the Variance, Admissibility, and Stability of Empirical Risk Minimization

 In the random design setting, we also have the law of total variance:

-We refer to the two terms as the expected conditional variance and the variance of the conditional expectation, respectively.
-Thus, in the random design setting, the mean squared error decomposes into three terms:
+we refer to the two terms as the expected conditional variance and the variance of the conditional expectation, respectively.
+We conclude this introductory section with a bit of notation and a definition.